COVID-19 Response Fund

 Distributing NHMF’s own commitment as a single fund with the Cultural Assets Fund will ensure a UK-wide balance of funding.

-This funding is available until the end of April 2023.
-There are no deadlines for applications.
+This funding is available until the end of March 2023.
+Expressions of Interest should be submitted before 16 January 2023.

 Things you need to know